Pinoccio/hardware-pinoccio/README.md

 pinoccio-hardware-reference
 ===========================

 Contained are the schematics, board layout, data sheets, and BOM for the Pinoccio board.
+The firmware directory also has code for the 16u2 chip on the board and the booloader running in the main MCU.

-The board revisions are also marked as tags in the git repository, if you'd like to see a previous version.
+For the firmware, the branches contain only the source files.
+The compiled versions used in production can be found in the tagged revisions only.